 If you want to be able to pronounce everything on the label — Olivina Restorative Hand Rescue breaks down every ingredient for you.
 It is also USDA organic, vegetarian, and cruelty-free — so there’s no shame in these containers.
 The consistency is more similar to a balm than a cream, and a little goes a long way.

-This is the most affordable option, and the cedar and bergamot definitely has a sweeter scent.
+This is the most affordable option, and the cedar and bergamot definitely have a sweeter scent.
 I personally liked it, as it had a little bit of citrus without being overbearing.
-It does go on a little bit greasier than the other creams, however my hands stayed hydrated for at least half the day.
+It does go on a little bit greasier than the other creams, but it’s one of the best hand creams for men because my hands stayed hydrated for at least half the day.

 For the price, quality ingredients, and good vibes put into each container — which is recyclable by the way — I’m a pretty big fan of this eco-friendly balm.

 Best for Nail Care: Go-To Super Handy Hand and Nail Cream

 Probably one of the funniest and clever skin care companies — Go-To is an Australian-based skin care company that expresses their loathing of BS skincare and taking the industry too seriously.
 Every part of their packaging had a clever line, joke, or even fun tissue paper.
 Does this affect your skin?
 No. But I truly appreciated the level of care and craftsmanship that went into their product inside and out.

 Speaking of inside the product, it’s also packed with awesome ingredients that reflect the company’s beliefs.
 The water that they use is New Zealand rainwater, and the second ingredient is shea butter which is loaded with vitamin A.

 What made the Super Handy Hand and Nail Cream stand out was that it is geared to help repair both your hands and cuticles.
 If you’re like me and either gnaw at your nails from time to time, or pick at your nailbed — this healed my butchered hands right up.